merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 One last note - if a module does not have any paths of highest completeness, we cannot compute the copy number.
 In this case, the copy number of the module will be reported as 'NA' in the output file(s).

-#### Step 7: Adjusting copy number
+#### Part 7: Adjusting copy number

-This step is analogous to step 4, in that we go back later to adjust the copy number of modules defined by other modules.
+This part is analogous to Part 4, in that we go back later to adjust the copy number of modules defined by other modules.
 We set the copy number of a module atomic step to be the previously-computed copy number of that module (if any).
 The tricky bit here is that some modules can have a copy number of 'NA'.
 When this is the case for one of our atomic steps, we make the adjusted module copy number 'NA' as well.

 #### Pathwise Strategy Summary
 In short: pathwise module completeness in a given sample is calculated as the maximum fraction of essential KOs (enzymes) that are annotated in the sample, where the maximum is taken over all possible sets of KOs (enzymes) from the module definition.
 Likewise, pathwise module copy number is calculated as the maximum copy number of any path with the module's completeness score.